 Economics Experts In Philadelphia See Little Effect From S&P Downgrade Of US CreditThe stock market is taking a beating, but does a small investor need to worry?
 We talked to local economists about that question.

-Economic Crisis Brings Opportunity Yash Gupta, dean of Johns Hopkins University’s Carey Business School, suggests in The Chronicle of Higher Education, that the collapse of the economy, showing our ineffective and even destructive business methods, has created opportunity.
+Economic Crisis Brings Opportunity Yash Gupta, dean of Johns Hopkins University’s Carey Business School, suggests in <em>The Chronicle of Higher Education</em>, that the collapse of the economy, showing our ineffective and even destructive business methods, has created opportunity.